-The following menu diagram is a summary of the various configurations and setting functions that can be accessed through telnet.
+The following menu diagram is a summary of the various configurations and setting functions that can be accessed through terminal.
+The LCD panel menus also have similar functions except Update Firmware.

 '''

 Raid 0

-☐ Greater Two TB Volume Support → No, Use 64bit LBA, Use 4K Block
+└ Greater Two TB Volume Support → No, Use 64bit LBA, Use 4K Block